Person-Directed Planning and Independent Facilitation is the core of our work.

 Bridges to Belonging began providing Person-Directed Planning and Independent Facilitation in Waterloo Region with a focus on people with developmental disabilities.
 We believe that planning and facilitation can be useful tools and experiences for anyone wanting to plan for and build the life they want to live.
 This includes people with physical disabilities, mental health challenges, acquired brain-injuries, or anyone experiencing a transition in life, such as youth or seniors planning for their future.
 Remember, our work is individualized to you.

 If you think you may benefit from planning or facilitation, we encourage you to get in touch.
-We offer Planning and Facilitation on an hourly fee-for-service basis.
+We offer Planning and Facilitation on a fee-for-service basis.
 Typically people fund this work through Passport Funding or other individualized funding.
 Subsidies for those requiring assistance may be available.
-You may also be eligible for the Independent Facilitation Demonstration Project.

 People can ask for Independent Facilitation and Planning support for themselves, their family member, or for someone they know by getting in touch with us.